Go Ad-Free

 Exercise Is Effective Treatment for Psychological Depression

 Many studies demonstrate that exercise is effective in treating depression.
-Now research show that active older people prevent depression.
+People taking more than 7,500 steps a day lower their risk.

 Exercise may help people overcome mild to moderate depression.
 Previous studies have shown that younger and middle aged people benefit.
 (Keep reading for more details on those.)
-Now we have evidence that exercise is effective even for those who are older than 50.
+Scientists have evidence that exercise is effective even for those who are older than 50.
+Now, we have some information on how much exercise you need.
+A systematic review and meta-analysis shows that boosting the step count on a daily basis might be good enough.

 Learning That Exercise Is Effective Against Depression in Seniors: